 2273 Appeal in Ex Parte Reexamination [R-07.2015]

 35 U.S.C.
 306 Appeal.

 The period for filing the notice of appeal is the period set for response in the last Office action which is normally 2 months.
-The timely filing of a first response to a final rejection having a shortened statutory period for response is construed as including a request to extend the period for response an additional month, even if an extension has been previously granted, as long as the period for response does not exceed 6 months from the date of the final rejection.
+The timely filing of a first response to a final rejection having a shortened statutory period for response is construed as including a request to extend the period for response an additional two months, even if an extension has been previously granted, as long as the period for response does not exceed 6 months from the date of the final rejection.
 The normal ex parte appeal procedures set forth at 37 CFR 41.31 through 37 CFR 41.54 apply in ex parte reexamination, except as pointed out in this Chapter.
 A third party requester may not appeal or otherwise participate in the appeal.

 The reexamination statute does not provide for review of a patentability decision favoring the patentee.
 Greenwood v.Seiko Instruments, 8 USPQ2d 1455 (D.D.C.
 1988).

 See MPEP § 1204 for a discussion of the requirements for a proper appeal.
 However, note that in the unusual circumstances where an appeal is defective (e.g., no proof of service is included, it was filed for the wrong proceeding), patent owner should not be advised by the examiner to obtain an extension of time under 37 CFR 1.136(a), because an extension of time under 37 CFR 1.136 cannot be obtained in a reexamination proceeding.

 If the patent owner does not timely file a notice of appeal and/or does not timely file the appropriate appeal fee, the patent owner will be notified that the appeal is dismissed.
-Form PTOL-468 will be used to provide the notification.
+Form PTOL-468 may be used to provide the notification.
 The reexamination prosecution is then terminated, and a Notice of Intent to Issue Ex Parte Reexamination Certificate (NIRC) will subsequently be issued indicating the status of the claims at the time of final rejection (or after the second rejection of the claims, where an appeal was taken from that action without waiting for a final rejection).
 See MPEP § 2287.